11 Types of Hoya Plants | Different Types of Hoya Varieties

 Most Hoyas grow epiphytically on trees while some grow terrestrially or occasionally in rocky areas.
 They climb by twining with their adventitious roots.

-11 Different Types of Hoya Plants Ideal for the Home
+11 Different Types of Hoya Plants for the Home

-Below is our selected list of Hoya Varieties which includes Hoya carnosa, Hoya australis, Hoya publicalyx, Hoya wayetii, Hoya obovata, Hoya linearis, Hoya macrophylla among others.
+The popular Hoya varieties which include Hoya carnosa, Hoya australis, Hoya publicalyx, Hoya wayetii, Hoya obovata, Hoya linearis, Hoya macrophylla among others.

 1. Hoya carnosa